 ALLIANCE METALS RECYCLING is (was) an old recycling center on the edge of West Oakland that supported a cottage industry for the poor.
 It was a way for families with a car or truck to supplement poverty-level incomes, and for homeless people with a shopping cart to work hard for a little cash.
 The city closed it down in August, 2016, over a lot of protests, and a market-rate condo development is now going up across the street.

-RIP: Rest in Peace.
+RIP: REST IN PEACE.
 There are a lot of murders in West Oakland, most of it black men killing other black men -- for "nothing" as the old-timers say.
 A woman.
 An insult.
 Turf.
 Mistakes.
-This sequence was taken at a “Repast" (the party after a funeral) for Donald, a 21-year-old man who wasn't in a gang and who's grandmother called him "a Mama's boy."
-He was shot while sitting in the backseat of a van whose driver was the actual target.
+The first seven photos here were taken at a “Repast" (the party after a funeral) for Donald Washington, a 21-year-old man who had three kids, two baby mamas and a lot of people who loved him.
+His grandmother says he was never in a gang and calls him a "sweetheart," "a Mama's boy."
+He was shot while sitting in the backseat of a van -- by mistake.
+The two men who did it knew him and have apologized to his family.
 Most of these murders in West Oakland don't make the news, but the lives lost are always deeply mourned.
-Click thumbnails for full size.

 HILLARY.
 When I happened upon Hillary sitting on a curb, getting ready to "go out," she told me twice: I am doing this for myself."
 Her wife was sitting across the street (you can see her in the distant group of woman).
 When I saw Hillary's shoulders I asked if she was trans, and she said, "No, I'm all woman" and flashed me a glimpse of what seemed to be a vagina though not exactly in the right place.